nmarkand/XmlParsingService/README.md

 #### src/main/java - It contains project code.
 #### src/main/resource - It contains project resources (Merck_TaskToSolve.docx which is provided), index.html page which is loaded when application is up and running.

-#### src/main/test - It contains unit test cases according the project structure.
+#### src/test/java - It contains unit test cases according the project structure.
-#### src/test/resources - It contains projcet test resources to perform unit test cases and evaluation of results.
+#### src/test/resources - It contains project test resources to perform unit test cases and evaluation of results.

 ## FUNCTIONALITIES -
 There are two functionalities are implemented -